 Meep uses a second-order accurate finite-difference scheme for discretizing Maxwell's equations.
 This means that the results from Meep converge to the "exact" result from the non-discretized (i.e., continuous) system quadratically with the grid resolution .
-However, this second-order error is generally spoiled to first-order error if the discretization involves a discontinuous material boundary (similar to Gibbs phenomenon in signal processing).
-Moreover, directly discretizing a discontinuity in or leads to "stairstepped" interfaces that can only be varied in discrete jumps of one pixel.
-Meep solves both of these problems by smoothing and : before discretizing, discontinuities are smoothed into continuous transitions over a distance of one pixel , using a second-order accurate averaging procedure summarized below.
-This subpixel smoothing enables the discretized solution to converge as quickly as possible to the exact solution as the
+However, this second-order error is generally spoiled to first-order error if the discretization involves a discontinuous material boundary.
+Moreover, directly discretizing a discontinuity in or leads to "stairstepped" interfaces that can only be varied in discrete jumps of one voxel.
+Meep solves both of these problems by smoothing and : before discretizing, discontinuities are smoothed into continuous transitions over a distance of one voxel , using a second-order accurate averaging procedure summarized below.
+Subpixel smoothing, illustrated in the following schematic, enables the discretized solution to converge as quickly as possible to the exact solution as the

 - Subpixel Smoothing